quacksouls/bitburner/doc/guide/misc.md

 >
 > **Problem 2.** Extend the breath-first (or depth-first) search algorithm to
 > create a path from `home` to any target server.
 Format the path as a chain of
-> Terminal commands and use the above code template to help you connect to the
+> terminal commands and use the above code template to help you connect to the
 > target server.
 >
 > **Problem 3.** Modify your script from the previous exercise to use Dijkstra's